 Craver explained retention rate as “the way an organization holds onto its new donors."

 "This is very important because most organizations nationally in the United States lose 75% of their first-year members by the end of that first year." - Roger craver

-What that means is for every 100 new members or donors that organizations are bringing in, 75 are going right out the back door.
+What this means is for every 100 new members or donors that organizations are bringing in, 75 are going right out the back door.